 Remove the plastic handle by unscrewing, prying, or any means necessary.
 The remaining metal handle must then be cut to length.

 Use a heavy metal cut-off disk in a motor tool to cut the bars to length.
 You'll want the hopper close to the handle, but it doesn't need to touch.

 Cut the handle so that the bars stop short of the circuit board.
 This metal will have a charge when the applicator is in use.

 Attaching the Wires

-Two wire leads must be attached to the exposed wires on the circuit board.
-One only needs to be a few inches long and will attach to the sieve.
+Two-wire leads must be attached to the exposed wires on the circuit board.
+One wire should be a few inches long and will attach to the sieve.
 The other should be about eighteen inches long and will be attached to the scenic base of the layout with an alligator clip and a small nail.
 It does not matter which wire goes where.

 Attaching the Hopper